hasinichandrakumar/Yappyy/replit.md

 - Resolved server startup port conflict (EADDRINUSE error on port 5000)
 - Application now running successfully with all AI services initialized
 - Template collection cleaned up to prevent key conflicts in React rendering
+- Switched from Google OAuth to Replit Auth for seamless authentication integration
+- Updated authentication endpoints from `/api/auth/google` to `/api/login` and `/api/logout`
+- Modified user interface to show "Sign in with Replit" instead of Google branding

 # System Architecture